A business lunch is a social occasion with a goal that is professional. Think of it as a networking event, but on a very small scale.

 As a general rule, order a dish that is mid-range in price.
 And keep these restaurant ordering guidelines in mind so that you remain in line with what others order.

 Business lunches aren't the time to be adventurous.
 Choose foods that aren't messy and don't involve using your fingers.
 After all, you are highly likely to be shaking hands at some point after eating and don't want to share your lunch this way.

 Avoid ordering an alcoholic beverage.
 Even if others at the table order one, lunch is not the best time of day for cocktails when you are trying to give your best impression of yourself.
 Stick with water or another simple beverage.

 This is where social and business tend to collide.
 Anytime you dine with other professionals, it is understood there will be more socializing than in the office.

-Small talk is almost unavoidable on these occasions.
-Just as you would for a networking event, have some open-ended questions to present that will help start and continue the conversation.
+Small talk , table talk, is useful in these occasions.
+Just as you would for a networking event, have some friendly open-ended questions to present that will help start and continue the conversation.
 Refrain from discussing religion, politics, gossip, or anything sensitive or very personal.

 Even though there is a point of business to discuss, let your host initiate that topic.
 This is another opportunity to appeared unhurried and relaxed.

 Use your listening skills.
 Even though you may have other thoughts - especially if it is an interview lunch - don't interrupt others.
 Excuse yourself if you do, and let it go.